dougmantis/dougmantis.github.io/index.md

 Welcome.

 I'm Doug.
-Programmer, musician, pro-nerd, IT "professional".
+Programmer, musician, pro-nerd, IT "professional"

 I have, like, half a CS degree.
-No, I am not a mind-flayer dressed as a human, stop asking.
+No, I am not three cats in a coat dressed as a human, stop asking.

 ## Trans rights
 ## Free Palestine